 It’s a world that Texans often take for granted, one that newcomers are delighted to discover.

-“When my husband and I moved to Texas two years ago, I was completely thrilled to see so many old dancehalls still functioning,” says Steph McDougal, a native of Dayton, Ohio, and wife of a NASA engineer.
+“When my husband and I moved to Texas (in 2006), I was completely thrilled to see so many old dancehalls still functioning,” says Steph McDougal, a native of Dayton, Ohio, and wife of a NASA engineer.
 Before moving here, McDougal did not know a thing about the Texas dancehall tradition.
-Today she heads Texas Dance Hall Preservation Inc., a nonprofit organization she co-founded with music historian Steve Dean and structural engineer Patrick Sparks.
+Today she heads Texas Dance Hall Preservation Inc., a nonprofit organization she co-founded with music historian Steve Dean (RIP) and structural engineer Patrick Sparks.

 “We all came to our love of dancehalls from three different perspectives,” McDougal says.
-While McDougal studies the architecture for her master’s thesis, Dean is in tune to the indigenous Texas music born in these wooden melting pots and Sparks is a dancing enthusiast who discovered dancehalls during his years at Texas A&M University in the ’80s.
+While McDougal studied the architecture for her master’s thesis, Dean was in tune to the indigenous Texas music born in these wooden melting pots and Sparks was a dancing enthusiast who discovered dancehalls during his years at Texas A&M University in the ’80s.

 “We have all kinds of people coming to Sefcik Hall,” says Alice Sulak, 74, who carries a trace of a Czech accent.
 “But the one thing they all have in common is that they love to dance.”
 Her father, Tom Sefcik, built the hall along with the downstairs saloon in 1923.
 It remains virtually unchanged today, aside from the solid oak dancefloor that was installed in 1953.